atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/how-indexing-works.md

 ---
 title: How to use Indexing to Improve Database Queries
 short: How Indexing Works
-section: column and table optimizations
+section: Column and Table Optimizations
 number: 60
 authors:
 - _people/blake.md